Table of Contents

 You can easily customize the cover with a photo and writing.
 Some people choose to put a photo on the cover, while others prefer to go without it.
 If you opt for a photo on the cover, decide how big you want it to be (full page, half, or maybe just a small photo in the middle?).

 For the writing, the couple’s names and the wedding date are the standard practice, although you can always modify it if you’d like.
 You can customise the writing by choosing the font, embossing, or foiling (if available).

 The theme you choose will set the tone for the entire album.
 When choosing a theme, be sure to choose neutral colors so it doesn’t clash with your photos.
 Elegant cream, ivory, or black are usually the favorite colours for wedding albums.

 If you can find a pre-made theme that goes together with your stationery design, that’s a bonus.
-It’s always nice to have your wedding paraphernalia complements each other.
-Photojaanic has assorted selections of styles and themes for wedding albums that could help you with the design.
+It’s always nice to have your wedding paraphernalia complement each other.
+Photojaanic’s wedding photo albums have assorted selections of styles and themes for wedding albums that could help you with the design.

 If you’re skilled at graphic design and want to go the extra mile, you can design your own theme (this will be a lot of work, though).
 You can match it with your wedding stationery so they have the same theme, or you can put your personal touch to make it all the more unique and special.